 “There is a mighty difference in our Occult doctrine between an impersonal Individuality, and an individual Personality.
 C.C.M. will not be reincarnated; nor will he be in his next re-birth C.C.M., but quite a new being, born of the thoughts and deeds of C.C.M.: his own creation, the child and fruit of his present life, the effect of the causes he is now producing.
 Shall we say then with the Spiritists that C.C.M., the man, we know, will be re-born again?
 No; but that his divine Monad will be clothed thousands of times yet before the end of the Grand Cycle, in various human forms, every one of them a new personality.
 Like a mighty tree that clothes itself every spring with a new foliage, to see it wither and die towards autumn, so the eternal Monad prevails through the series of smaller cycles, ever the same, yet ever changing and putting on, at each birth, a new garment.
 The bud, that failed to open one year, will re-appear in the next; the leaf that reached its maturity and died a natural death – can never be re-born on the same tree again.
 While writing Isis, we were not permitted to enter into details; hence – the vague generalities.
 We are told to do so now – and we do as we are commanded.” (“”Isis Unveiled” and “The Theosophist” on Reincarnation”)

-An enquirer once sent the following question to be answered by William Q. Judge, HPB’s closest colleague and co-founder of the Theosophical Movement:
+An enquirer once sent the following question to be answered by William Judge, HPB’s most trusted co-worker and co-founder with her of the modern Theosophical Movement:

 “If H.P.B. was taught of Masters for years in Tibet as stated, previous to giving out Their teaching to the Western world in 1875, why was the doctrine of Reincarnation disavowed by her in her early writings?
 The Masters could not have spoken then, any more than later, in an uncertain tone on this great tenet of Theosophy, which is so interwoven with all Their teaching as to be inseparable from it.
 Yet in Isis Unveiled it is emphatically stated that “Reincarnation is the exception, not the rule, for the race at large”.”